dkelosky/js-osFtp/README.md

 | User      | User name                                                                                                 |
 | Password  | Password                                                                                                  |

-Right click a file (not a directory) in the Working file set or Project set and select the site you added.
+Right click a file in the Working file set or Project set and select the site you added.
 This builds a script file in the extension directory and executes the script:

 ![alt text][runSite]